mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 One of the weaknesses of the 0.1.0 release is that it does not include support for small regions via dedicated commands so in order to extract them, currently you need to use sub indexing.
 This of course is not always satisfying and in certain cases can even be very annoying (for instance when editing json file).
 As a temporary solution so that you have something to get by until release 0.2.0 introduces small regions of interest properly , various regions have been added as Big Roi

-A few very important things to note

-- The way they work with  nth adjectives might feel even more clumsy than usual, but this is only temporary.

-- The search in the way the ordinal adjectives are decoded is function wide!

--

 ```python
 "string" : "string",